 He also used his pipeline to land Sim Bhullar, two-time WAC Tournament MVP and the first Aggie in 24 years to play in the NBA.
 Bhullar was the first player of Indian descent in NBA history.

 Prior to New Mexico State, Weir was the director of basketball operations at the University of Iowa for head coach Steve Alford.
 During his first of two seasons there, the Hawkeyes won 25 games and the Big Ten Tournament Championship during the 2005-06 season.
 That season the Hawkeyes achieved their first undefeated home season in school history.
 Adam Haluska, a 2007 NBA second round draft pick, was also a part of Weir’s tenure there.

-During the 2004-05 season, Weir worked with the Northwestern State (La.) program that went 21-12 and claimed the Southland Conference regular season title.
+In the 2004-05 season, Weir worked at Northwestern State (La.) for head coach Mike McConathy.
+The team went 21-12 and claimed the Southland Conference regular season title.

 During 1999-03, Weir was the head coach at Don Bosco Catholic High School in Toronto.
 Prior to this, he was a regional and city all-star point guard at Iona Catholic Secondary school before going on to play at York University in 1998-99.